Find Trade Colleges

 Physical Therapist Assistant

-Physical Therapist Assistant Job Description Assist physical therapists in providing physical therapy treatments and procedures.
+Example of Physical Therapist Assistant Job Assist physical therapists in providing physical therapy treatments and procedures.
 May, in accordance with State laws, assist in the development of treatment plans, carry out routine functions, document the progress of treatment, and modify specific treatments in accordance with patient status and within the scope of treatment plans established by a physical therapist.
 Generally requires formal training.

-Life As a Physical Therapist Assistant: What Do They Do?
+Life As a Physical Therapist Assistant

 • Assist patients to dress, undress, or put on and remove supportive devices, such as braces, splints, or slings.